nkpanda97/PhD_thesis_template_2025_TU_Delft/README.md

 ## Features

-- Specifically designed for PhD thesises at TU Delft
+- Specifically designed for PhD theses at TU Delft
 - Clean and modern design
 - Customizable title page
 - Support for multiple languages (English and Dutch) for the title page